 How to book an appointment for an Assessment of Needs

 Students can visit any Assessment centre, and you can find the most convenient centre by entering your post code on the web site below:

 Goldsmiths students only can arrange an Assessment of Needs on campus in the library.
 This is undertaken by a Needs Assessor from Central London Assessment Services (CLASS).
 You should contact CLASS assessment centre and ask for your assessment to be at Goldsmiths College.
 This will then be arranged for you.
 Click here for more information on how to book an assessment.
-You can also contact the Disability Team who can help you to book an assessment of needs.
+You can also contact Learning Support via the Student Centre who can help you to book an assessment of needs.